June 26, 2020

 #1 – Categorize and match game

-At the end of the game, the learner can review their progress and even try the game again to get a higher score.
+At the end of the game, the learner can review their progress and even try the game again to reinforcement and get a higher score.

 #2 – Letter Jumble